nicoleal/Thesis/README.md

 *14FEB16_v2*
       Tweaked NODE CLASS, COLOR ENUM, and COLORTEST CLASS.
 Added NODETEST CLASS for JUnit testing of NODE CLASS.
 Passes 11/11 tests.
       Tests for addChildren(), union(), and other adding/modifying of array methods still need to be written.

+*15FEB16_v1*
+      Fixed bugs with union() and addChildren() in NODE CLASS.
+Added 3 tests to NODETEST CLASS.
+Passes 14/14 tests.
+Added templates for the TREE CLASS and TREETEST CLASS for JUnit testing of TREE CLASS.
+Passes 0/0 tests.